 There are three approaches that (IMO) deserve consideration for DIY - a true VCA, LED/ LDR and JFET.
 All have been used in highly regarded products over the years, and the final choice depends on the application and expectations.
 There is never a single solution to a problem, and personal preferences (or client demands) may indicate the use of a technology that is otherwise considered sub-optimal.

-All peak limiters (in particular) will distort the first 1-3 cycles of a sharp transient, especially if it's relatively high frequency and arrives out of relative silence.
+Peak limiters (in particular) will distort the first 1-3 cycles of a sharp transient, especially if it's relatively high frequency and arrives out of relative silence.
 Even if the gain reduction is instantaneous, the original waveshape is modified as gain reduction is applied.
 If the shape of a signal's waveform is changed, then it is, by definition, distorted.
 Fortunately, our ears tend not to hear very short periods of distortion, and the easiest way to prevent high-level transients from getting past the limiter is to add a clipping circuit.

 This is routine in critical applications such as radio transmission, because even momentary over-modulation causes problems, where spurious RF frequencies are generated, (commonly known as 'splatter').
 Transient clipping is common with live sound (so is continuous gross clipping in some cases), and even some CDs are pressed pre-clipped to save you the trouble.
 Compression and limiting are tools to be used wisely, but they don't have to be obtrusive and if done properly hardly anyone will notice.
 I long for that to happen.